 Insomnia

 “Most days it feels like I just can’t drift off to sleep, I get frustrated at being awake, I toss and turn and ask myself why I can’t just fall asleep?
 It’s horrible and I even find myself worrying in the day, like what if I don’t get to sleep tonight” If this resonates, it doesn’t mean you’re broken or stuck like this forever.
-Insomnia is very treatable — especially with I-CBT, implementing gradual, supported behavioural/cognitive techniques and re-engaging your biological and neurochemical signals for rapid sleep onset, and sometimes EMDR/ACT, depending on what’s driving it.
+Insomnia is very treatable — especially with CBT-I, implementing gradual, supported behavioural/cognitive techniques and re-engaging your biological and neuro-chemical signals for rapid sleep onset, and sometimes EMDR/ACT, depending on what’s driving it.

 What is Insomnia?